GFCI

 - GFCI Breaker

-Both the GFCI Receptacle and the GFCI Circuit Breaker will detect a few milliamps of electricity causing the breaker to turn off avoiding a potential shock hazard.
+The GFCI Receptacle and the GFCI Circuit Breaker will detect a few milliamps of electricity, causing the breaker to turn off and avoiding a potential shock hazard.

-The GFCI Receptacle and the GFCI Circuit Breaker saves lives and protects persons from injury but only they are installed correctly.
-Unfortunately, many times they are not.
+The GFCI Receptacle and the GFCI Circuit Breaker save lives and protect persons from injury, but only if installed correctly.
+Unfortunately, they are often not.

 The first thing you can do to start protecting your family is to learn where in your home or business a GFCI should be installed.

-GFCIs are required in your kitchen, bathrooms, garages and all outdoor outlets.
-There are also certain rules that must be followed when it comes to GFCI breakers and outlets.
+GFCIs are required in kitchens, bathrooms, garages, and all outdoor outlets.
+Specific rules must also be followed regarding GFCI breakers and outlets.
 That is where In Charge Electric can help you today!

-If you have any questions or concerns about your electrical outlets and if they are safe, then please call today your local electricians at (352) 350-7878, or please request service from our contact page.
+If you have any questions or concerns about your electrical outlets and if they are safe, then please call your local electricians today at (352) 350-7878, or use our online Request Service form.